Blueprint Specification

 - source: 198.51.100.1

-IP address ranges can be given with CIDR notation and the description is optional.
+IP address ranges use CIDR notation.
+The description field is optional.

-You can block all external connections by providing an empty list.
+To block all external connections, provide an empty list:

-You can allow all external connections with the following CIDR block and description.
+To allow all external connections, provide the following CIDR block and description:

 ipAllowList: # allow external connections from everywhere